 14. Flip again.

 15. Press the edges with a spatula so that the sides are also cooked well.
+Ensure that the roti edges are roasted properly as sometimes they can be undercooked.

-16. Flip once or twice more, so that the roti is evenly cooked and has some dark brown spots as seen in the below photo.
+16. Flip once or twice more, so that the missi roti is evenly cooked and has some dark brown spots as seen in the below photo.

-While roasting second roti on tawa, make sure that the tawa does not have any burnt or browned wheat particles.
+While roasting the second roti on tawa, make sure that the tawa does not have any burnt or browned wheat particles.
 If any then clean the tawa with a kitchen paper towel.

 Sometimes we have them as an evening snack with a cup of hot tea.